"Right, let's do the 'Yah-yahs' now..."

 - A Cappella: "Slender Fungus", composed of vocals and mouth noises.

-- Cover Version: A live cover of Elvis Presley's "Heartbreak Hotel".
+- Cover Version: A live version of Elvis Presley's "Heartbreak Hotel" on Everything! and a rare studio version on the Weird Pop compilation.

-- Deliberately Monochrome: Some of their promotional pictures are grayscale, and the band performed while dressed entirely in white.
+- Deliberately Monochrome: Some of their promotional pictures are grayscale, and the band performed while dressed entirely in white as a counterpoint to the all-black of Bauhaus.

 - Epic Rocking: "Rain" runs to 8:27.

 - Exactly What It Says on the Tin: Subverted with Everything!.
-It's a collection of all of their music...except for three alternate versions of "Go!", "Burning Skies" and "Twist", which were instead included on the EP, Something!.
+It's a collection of all of their music... except for three alternate versions of "Go!", "Burning Skies" and "Twist", which were instead included on the EP, Something!.
+The original version of "Performance" and the studio version of "Heartbreak Hotel" were also left out and later appeared on the Weird Pop compilation.

 - Excited Show Title!: The single "Go!", and the compilations Everything! and Something!.

-- Foreshadowing: The above picture shows the band in front of drawings of bees.
-In 1988, Love And Rockets would release a one-off single as The Bubblemen, in which they dressed up as bees.
+- Foreshadowing: The above picture shows the band in front of drawn representations of themselves as bees.
+In 1988, Love and Rockets would release a one-off single as The Bubblemen, in which they dressed up as bees.

 - Goth Rock